TileDB-Inc/TileDB-Trino/docs/Examples.md

   ) WITH (uri = 's3://bucket/region')
 ```

-Create table with all options specified
+Create table with all options specified:

 ```sql
 CREATE TABLE region(